Jgonflor/personal-Project/music-App/README.md

 - **Symptoms:** 404s or timeouts immediately after a deploy.

 Also divided into different folders so the online services have an easier time on running the necessary things they may need.

+Here is the link to access it https://newappmusic.netlify.app/